 Critical Theses must be original works based on research in both primary and secondary texts.
 They must meet high standards of style, organization, and argumentation and must comport with professional standards of citation.

 Creative Writing Theses may be in any of the major genres (short story, poem, play, novel, biography, essay).
 They should demonstrate skill in technique and should be sustained and coherent imaginative acts.
-Because of the demands of particular creative genres, creative theses on occasion may be shorter or longer than the normally expected 60-80 pages in length.
-But candidates for Honors should keep the Department’s ordinary page expectations in mind and should be aware that the Department anticipates that theses will be substantial, finished, and well-formed projects that readers can complete in one or two sittings.
+Prose theses should be 60-80 pages.
+Poetry theses may be shorter than that.
+In exceptional cases, other creative theses may be longer than 80 pages, but candidates for Honors should keep the Department’s ordinary page expectations firmly in mind.
+The Department anticipates that all theses will be substantial, finished, and well-formed projects that readers can complete in one or two sittings.

 Students considering becoming candidates for Honors should consult examples of previous theses submitted in English.
 All completed Honors Theses are deposited with the Wesleyan University Library and are available in Olin Library’s Special Collections.
 Since 2009, most Honors Theses have been deposited as e-files and are available as PDFs through the Wesleyan University Library’s WesScholar page: WESSCHOLAR.
 In addition, individual English faculty members may have particular theses available that they wish prospective candidates for Honors to consult.